 Central bankers are already riding to the rescue with promises to provide whatever “liquidity” is needed to banks.
 Speculation is the Federal Reserve will postpone more rate hikes, or forgo them altogether.

-Just prior to the referendum, Janet Yellen, told Congress the Fed has authority to impose negative interest rates.
+Just before the referendum, Janet Yellen told Congress the Fed has the authority to impose negative interest rates.
 But she assured representatives there are no plans to implement that policy at the current time.
-Well, a lot can happen in just a couple days!
+Well, a lot can happen in just a couple of days!
 We suggest savers and pensioners buckle up.
 They may not think it can get worse, but it can.

-In any event, these are exactly the kind of developments which ought to undermine fiat currencies and government debt, and fuel a preference for gold.
+In any event, these are exactly the kind of developments that ought to undermine fiat currencies and government debt and fuel a preference for gold.
 So far, so good.
-Those of us who consider central banks as the problem will look for more flight to precious metals in the days ahead.
+Those of us who consider central banks as the problem will look for more flights to precious metals in the days ahead.

 About the Author: